Version 3.2: October 27, 2019

-According to commentators, this novel is a satire concerning Aldous Huxley’s real life stays at Garsington Manor, the home of Lady Ottoline Morrell, where he met with other cultural influencers [R].
+According to commentators, this novel is a satire concerning Aldous Huxley’s real life stays at Garsington Manor, the home of Lady Ottoline Morrell, where he met with other cultural influencers .

 Denis Stone, the main character, is staying with familiar friends at a house called “Crome” in the village of the same name.

-In this case, the words of Denis seem to explain the problem: his mind–his thoughts and rationalizations–prevent him from doing what he (or every other part of him) really feels he needs to do.
+His own words seem to explain the problem: his mind–his thoughts and rationalizations–prevent him from doing what he (or every other part of him) really feels he needs to do.
 Later, Denis starts to wonder whether his ideas are even his own [see Chapter 24].
 I think we should ask the same question about where our ideas come from.
-Are we led around and blocked from living a happier life by our minds which are full of half-baked and deceptive ideas from outside “authorities” ?
+Are we led around and blocked from living a happier life by our minds which are full of half-baked and deceptive ideas from outside “authorities”?

 I think Denis’s mistake is a pop culture trope.
 Another example is Charlie Brown being too scared to talk to the “little red-haired girl.”
-I think it would be a healthier story if the famous comic strip Peanuts showed Charlie Brown resolving his fear and lack of confidence, but he never does [R].
+I think it would be a healthier story if the famous comic strip Peanuts showed Charlie Brown resolving his fear and lack of confidence, but he never does.
 There is some vague fear that causes the indecision–there is no rational explanation other than possibly a false belief about himself or about the world–and it would be better if there were more of an intact network of family members and friends who would be willing to encourage him and counter the negative programming.
-Whether it is transmitted via our family or not, it seems clear to me that we do operate in many areas of life according to external programming [see R: Peanuts examples] [R: McLuhan’s comment].
+Whether it is transmitted via our family or not, it seems clear to me that we operate in many areas of life according to external programming.

 In real life, Denis’s mistake is a happiness-reducing, dis-empowering and population-reducing (family-preventing) pattern of behavior.
 Considering some of the themes in Crome Yellow, I think it’s reasonable to speculate that the author is considering the implications of Denis’s behavior pattern in a similar way.

 We take these very simple things in stories for granted.
-To us, pop stories of romance are very entertaining–and I think many of us would find it distasteful to consider the idea that we are being observed like domesticated animals and manipulated in a clinical way–via entertainment–by other classes of society who are counting the number of children we produce [see R: Peanuts examples].
+To us, pop stories of romance are very entertaining–and I think many of us would find it distasteful to consider the idea that we are being observed like domesticated animals and manipulated in a clinical way–via entertainment–by other classes of society who are counting the number of children we produce.
+[See McLuhan’s comment on reading and propaganda: 4] [See examples from Peanuts: 5]

 Chapter 5: The residents are gathered round looking at a sow nurse her fourteen young.
 Henry Wimbush wants to slaughter the other one who had only five and also the boar who was getting old.
 Anne thought it was cruel, but Mr. Scogan praises the practicality of it.
 He compares the farm to a model of sound government, and so we get an idea of the line of thought Huxley encountered in his circles: